-If you think that you have a connection with your interlocutor and you sense a potential for development, you will want to spend a little bit more time with him or her.
+If you think that you have an connection with your interlocutor and you sense a potential for doing business with them, you will want to spend a little bit more time with him or her.
 Figuratively speaking, you would order the main course in their company.
 At this point, you must analyze the relevance of your meeting in more detail.

 If you choose to stay for a chat, i.e. stick around for coffee and dessert after the meal, you have to remain selfless, listen and remain attentive to this person's needs until the end.
-Always look for a way to be useful to your interlocutor in order to increase the chances of a positive follow-up because this is the ultimate goal of networking: creating the potential for a second meeting for further development.
+Always look for a way to be useful to your interlocutor in order to increase the chances of a positive follow-up because this is the ultimate goal of networking: creating the potential for a second meeting to do business.
 This is just like parting with a love interest at the end of a first date and saying "We should do this again!"

 The more people you meet, the more skilled in evaluating their relevance you become.
 But you should keep in mind that misunderstandings can happen in a conversation that only lasts a few minutes.
-Let's say that Anthony seemed funny but not reliable and for this reason you don't want to include him in your network, although you need one of his strong trees to progress in the jungle.
-Later, at another networking event, a friend who doesn't know that you and Anthony have already met, introduces him again and mentions that he has just been given a senior position in a company where you would love to get an internship.
-How about giving Anthony another chance before making up your mind about his reliability?
+Let's say that Mr. Barcelot seemed funny but not reliable enough to do business with, and for this reason you don't want to include him in your network, although you need one of his strong trees to progress in the jungle.
+Later, at another networking event, a friend who doesn't know that you and Mr. Barcelot have already met introduces him again and mentions that he has a lot of influence in Sapphire Lake, where you want to bring your boats.
+Chances are, you'll be kicking yourself for not having taken the time to get to know Mr. Barcelot before deciding that he lacked seriousness.